 Finally, have an open-door policy with respect to your organization’s overall posture regarding gender identity.
 Take all complaints seriously, and regularly solicit employee input about what’s working and what’s not.

-Gender identity and transgender issues are uncharted territory for many employers.
+Gender identity and transgender issues are uncharted territories for many employers.
 However, a focus on respect in the workplace as well as employee health and well-being will aid in preventing any missteps.
-For a deeper conversation about how to approach gender identity at your organization, just get in touch.
+For a deeper conversation about how to approach gender identity at your organization, just get in touch